 If you are in the property sales business then you should look at the countries that are dealing with the problems already such as the US and UK and see what they are doing to navigate their way through this.
 It was highly publicized that many builders in the U.S were offering 20% discounts and other incentives to tempt buyers, investors and first-time buyers.
 Some brand new homes have even been reduced now by 50%.
 Needless to say, prices in Cyprus are also dropping, more slowly and not as drastically but it is happening mostly in re-sales.

-An important issue to resolve by the developers, builders, the government and any citizens wishing to buy or sell a property in Cyprus is the issue of obtaining title deeds of completed property.
-The problem is a well known fact and a better defined process that is fair for everyone involved needs to be implemented.
+An important issue to resolve by the developers, builders, the government and any citizens wishing to buy or sell a property in Cyprus is the issue of obtaining title deeds of the completed property.
+The problem is a well-known fact and a better-defined process that is fair for everyone involved needs to be implemented.
 A new home, fully paid for, can take 5-8 years for the deeds to be issued making it more difficult or not able to resell.

-If you do not have the title deeds then the home owner must cancel the contract between himself and the builder, then the new owner signs a new contract with the builder which in addition to being time consuming is also costly.
+If you do not have the title deeds then the homeowner must cancel the contract between himself and the builder, then the new owner signs a new contract with the builder which in addition to being time-consuming is also costly.
 This process continues for as long as the title deeds are not issued and may go on indefinitely every time the property changes hands.
-This puts the home owners at the mercy of builders and on many instances this problem slows or even stops the sale.
+This puts the homeowners at the mercy of builders and in many instances, this problem slows or even stops the sale.
 The present “system” hurts all the efforts in promoting Cyprus as a place to live in what otherwise should be an easy sell, even in a difficult market